 Streaming with ProtonVPN and NordVPN

 Millions of people use their VPN to stream media – and this is a trend that is only growing.
 But major streaming services like Netflix use geo-blocking technology to fence out anyone trying to connect from the ‘wrong’ physical location.
-There are only a few VPNs that can successfully defeat this kind of blocking.
+While many VPNs can unblock websites, only a few have advanced capability to defeat geo-blocking with streaming services.

 ProtonVPN – This is a decent VPN for streaming, but ProtonVPN has a few limitations in comparison to NordVPN.
 Here are the streaming drawbacks we found with ProtonVPN: